spryker/oryx/docs/oryx/building-components/oryx-providing-component-definitions.md

 ---
-title: "Oryx: Providing component definitions"
+title: 'Oryx: Providing component definitions'
 description: Components are registered in an Oryx application by a definition file
 last_updated: Sept 19, 2023
 template: concept-topic-template